JamalK/Swifty/README.md

 ### License
 MIT

-Also if you do make some changes, feel free to make a pull request and help.
+Images belong to their respective owners under CC License Also if you do make some changes, feel free to make a pull request and help.

 ### Contact Info